-- 4.2.9 The Council will from May 2022 elect for a four-year term of office a Leader who will be ultimately responsible for the discharge of all executive functions of the Council.
+- 4.2.9 The Council from May 2022 elected for a four-year term of office a Leader who will be ultimately responsible for the discharge of all executive functions of the Council.
 The Leader will be the principal policy maker and have personal authority to determine delegated powers to the rest of the Cabinet.
-The Leader will also be responsible for the appointment (and dismissal) of members of the Cabinet and their respective areas of responsibility. - 4.2.10 The multiplier we applied to calculate the Leader's SRA is 400% (4 x times) the basic allowance.
-If the recommended option of a basic allowance with a PSD of 45% is adopted, this results in a Leader's Allowance of £22,540.
+The Leader also is responsible for the appointment (and dismissal) of members of the Cabinet and their respective areas of responsibility. - 4.2.10 The multiplier we applied to calculate the Leader's SRA is 400% (4 x times) the basic allowance.
+If the recommended option of a basic allowance with a PSD of 45% is adopted, this results in a Leader's Allowance of £23,036.72.

-WE RECOMMEND that the Leader of the Council should receive a Special Responsibility Allowance of 400% of the basic allowance, £22,540.
+WE RECOMMEND that the Leader of the Council should receive a Special Responsibility Allowance of 400% of the basic allowance, £23,036.72.